 Home :: Women's Travel Clothing :: Travel Pants for Women (This page contains affiliate links)

 To Jean or Not to Jean?
-The Great Travel Pants Debate
+How to Choose the Perfect Travel Pants for Women

-Travel pants (travel trousers to my UK friends) are controversial clothing items, believe it or not.
+Travel pants for women (travel trousers to my UK friends) are controversial clothing items, believe it or not.
 They have both supporters and detractors among women travelers.

 There are two main arguments: one is between wearing travel trousers and wearing a travel skirt, which some of us (myself included) prefer in hot climates.